Joe91/fun-bots/documentation/traces.md

 No current confirmed issues related to traces are reported.
 If you find an issue, please [report them](https://github.com/Joe91/fun-bots/issues).

 # FAQ
-Information will be added here later.

-#### Q: I don't understand something, what should I do?
-You should ask the contributors, maintainers and developers before you are wasting too much time on something that does not work.
+Got a question?
+Don't panic, just read the [wiki](https://github.com/Joe91/fun-bots/wiki) and the FAQ below.
+If you are still not sure, just [ask us](https://github.com/Joe91/fun-bots/discussions/categories/q-a)!

 #### Q: Black points are still visible after removing a waypoint.
 [Example](https://media.discordapp.net/attachments/860159569107615764/860167425962147870/unknown.png)
 This is intended behavior.
 The black dots are orphaned nodes and get cleaned out on a save/load cycle.
 They are left in place so that they can still be interacted with in case of accidental removal.<sup>[1]</sup>